jlee92603/jlee92603.github.io/index.md

         <div class="slides">
             <div><h2 style="color: #FFFFFF"> EDUCATION </h2></div>
             <div><h1> Case Western Reserve University </h1>
-                <p> Pursuing a Bachelor of Science in Engineering Degree <br/> Biomedical Engineering Major with Computer Science Minor <br/> Expected Graduation: May 2025 <br/> GPA: 4.0 </p>
+                <p> Pursuing a Bachelor of Science in Engineering Degree <br/> Biomedical Engineering, Computing and Analysis Track Major with Computer Science Minor <br/> Expected Graduation: May 2025 <br/> GPA: 4.0 </p>
             </div>
             <div><h1> Korea Advanced Institute of Science and Technology (KAIST) </h1>
                 <p> Studied abroad as a science engineering student during the Fall of 2022 in South Korea at KAIST.
 Developed an ability to adapt quickly and gained new cross cultural perspectives. </p>